-We note that our structural results do not have the separated nature of centralized stochastic control.
-That is, for any given realization of the system variables till time t, the realization of information states at future times depend on the choice of the control law at time t.
-However, our second structural result shows that this dependence only propagates to the next n-1 time steps.
-Thus, the information states from time t + n - 1 onwards are separated from the choice of control laws before time t.
+Our structural results do not have the separated nature of centralized stochastic control: for any given realization of the system variables till time t, the realization of information states at future times depend on the choice of the control law at time t.
+However, our second structural result shows that this dependence only propagates to the next n - 1 time steps.
+Thus, the information states from time t + n - 1 onwards are separated from the choice of control laws before time t; they only depend on the realization of control actions at time t.
 We call this a delayed separation between information states and control laws.